JennyVivian99/JennyVivian99.github.io/_pages/integratedforestrestoration.md

 Taking advantage of advances in cross-sectors is imperative to achieve the restoration goals and properly manage the ecosystem to ensure its conservation in Australia, but also all over the world.

 ## Engagement
 News, cutting-edge techniques and articles focused on the topic of integrated forest restoration will be shared monthly through e-mail.
-To sign up, please click [HERE](https://docs.google.com/forms/d/e/1FAIpQLSc3THm26QpPJuVaX5vZumHaCjOhydnHefc6R6IGIIKJ5H91PQ/viewform)
+To sign up click [here](https://docs.google.com/forms/d/e/1FAIpQLSc3THm26QpPJuVaX5vZumHaCjOhydnHefc6R6IGIIKJ5H91PQ/viewform).

 Specifically, the e-mails will include:
 -forest restoration advances related to the different aspects of the ecosystem